 In the application of this paragraph to Scotland, for sub-paragraphs (1) to (3) there shall be substituted the following sub-paragraph-

 " (1) Where in accordance with paragraph 2(2) or 3(2) above a public inquiry is to be held, and it appears to the Secretary of State that in addition to any public notice of such an inquiry any further notification concerning the inquiry is necessary or expedient (either by way of service of notice upon any person or in any other way), the Secretary of State may direct the applicant to take such further steps for this purpose as may be specified in the direction. "

+[(6) A notice under this paragraph 4(1) must be served within the earlier of:

+(a) 6 months of the date of receipt by the Scottish Ministers of an application made under paragraph 1; and

+(b) 28 days of the date of receipt by the Scottish Ministers of a notice by the applicant under paragraph 2(3A).

+(7) Where additional information is provided by the applicant, the timescales set out at paragraph (6) shall be extended by a period of [30 days]. ]